MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

   - that had not been prepared specifically for DNA analyses,
   - that were only considered for molecular analysis long after the organism died,
   - require special handling due to expected specific forms of degradation,
-  - for which the age of the sample is not a nuisance parameter.
+  - for which the age of the sample is a crucial piece of information which affects its processing and analysis directly.

 This definition will not, however, apply in all cases.
 We are not able to _a priori_ know the level of molecular damage for any given material, whereas qualification as "ancient DNA sample" should be applicable to a sample even before it gets analysed.